infotronic218/ATSAMD21-BOARD/README.md

 # ATSAMD21-BOARD  designed Within Kicad 6
 The aim of this project is to design a simple development board for ARM Based MCU line of Microchip for quick use and experimentation of the MCU interfaces.
+Severals sensors and modules are connected to the MCU interfaces for quick code implementation and testing.
 ## Used main components in the design
 + Microchip MCU  ATSAMD21G17D-A
 + UART/USB Transceiver for debugging